J. L. Mann High School

-J. L. Mann High School is one of fourteen high schools in the Greenville County School District, South Carolina, United States.
+J. L. Mann High School a high school in the Greenville County School District, South Carolina, United States.
 It is named after James Lewis Mann (1872–1943), former superintendent of Greenville County Schools.
 J.L.
 Mann is also a magnet school for math, science, and technology, allowing students to receive honorary distinction in one of the three areas when they graduate.